mirsahib/Project-Annex/readme.md

 2. database update after each new entry from the data entry operator is not done
 3. Data operator entry is not connected with the database (make change to **routers/operator.js** file)

-**NB: This project was build on tight schedule so i apologies for my untidy code,I will add comment in the future**
+**NB: This project was build on tight schedule so i apologies for my untidy code,In the futue i will add comment and refactor this project**